mdfalcon104/ModernAVPlayer-2025/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.3+ is required to build ModernAVPlayer.
+> CocoaPods 1.3+ is required to build ModernAVPlayer2.

-To integrate ``ModernAVPlayer`` into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate ``ModernAVPlayer2`` into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'